Jjk422/ForGen/README.md

 * Forensic image creation (intended use)
 * Unique tests based off of the generated virtual machines
 * Unique tests based off of the generated forensic images
-* Corresponding mark sheets that can be marked useing ForGen (the marks for questions can be assigned manually or  dynamically)
+* Corresponding mark sheets that can be marked using ForGen (the marks for questions can be assigned manually or  dynamically)
 * Ability to randomise and ensure continuously unique output of all of the above

 ## Usage